Driver’s Suspended License Taken in Atlanta DUI Arrest?

 Reinstatement Payment Options

-Pay reinstatement fee online, by mail, or in-person click the Georgia Department of Driver Services below: Department of Motor Vehicles
+Pay the reinstatement fee online, by mail, or in person click the Georgia Department of Driver Services below: Department of Motor Vehicles

-Can a Medical Condition Be a Reason for My Driver License Suspended?
+Can a Medical Condition Be a Reason for My Driver’s License Suspended?

 The DMV can suspend your drives license if a physician reports that you have a medical condition that affects your driving skills.
 This suspension will remain in effect until a physician certifies that the condition is controlled or treated and does not affect your driving skills.
 DMV can also require that the physician recertifies at a later time that the condition is controlled or treated and not dangerous.
 If DMV does not receive the required certification, DMV can suspend your driver’s license.
 This type of suspension is called Administrative Review Suspension.